Master’s in Healthcare Administration Degrees in Indiana

 Take a look at the variety of MHA programs in Indiana to get started.
 You can find a full listing on our site, and we encourage you to request information from all of those that interest you.

 If you are looking for a rewarding career in the healthcare field, becoming a medical and health services manager offers several different opportunities and rewards.
-Employment opportunities for medical and health services managers are expected to increase much faster than average, or 23 percent over the coming decade, according to the Bureau of Labor Statistics.
-That statistic translates into anticipated job opportunities for more than 73,000 medical and health services managers nationwide between 2012 and 2022.
+Employment opportunities for medical and health services managers are projected to increase much faster than average; 17 percent in Indiana between 2018 and 2028.
+That statistic translates into anticipated Indiana job opportunities for an additional 1,340 professionals over that time period, amounting to 9,050 professionals in total.

 Medical and health services managers supervise healthcare facilities or departments of facilities and commonly work in general hospitals, doctors’ offices, skilled nursing facilities, outpatient care centers, and home healthcare services.
 However, these are not the only employers of medical and health services managers.
 Specialty hospitals, diagnostic laboratories, and pharmaceutical manufacturers also have a need for healthcare managers.